Extraordinary Ministers of the Eucharist

 - Complete a training session.

-Fill out the Becoming Involved In Liturgy Form to sign up and get started.
+Fill out the Get Involved Form to sign up and get started.

 For more information contact Dr. John Paul Salay, Coordinator of Liturgy and R.C.I.A.